mithunshanbhag/azure-workshop/labs/virtual-machines.md

 # Labs: Virtual Machines

-## Prerequisites

-* Log into Azure CLI with your Azure credentials.

 ## Notes

 * After each lab, please ensure that you delete the created resources (so as to not accrue costs).